 October 26, 2012 - Manning becomes a Papa John’s pizza franchise owner of 21 restaurants in Denver.

-December 29, 2013 - Manning breaks his own record by throwing his 55th touchdown pass of the season.
+December 29, 2013 - Manning breaks his own record of 49, by throwing his 55th touchdown pass in a single season.

 February 2, 2014 - Playing in his third Super Bowl, Manning and the Denver Broncos lose to the Seattle Seahawks 43-8.